 All relationships involve some kind of conflict at different points in time, but there are types of conflict and situations that require additional support or intervention to resolve.
 We understand that relationships with academic peers can be complicated and we want to provide the support you need to facilitate positive, productive relationships with your academic peers.

-Your department – You can talk to your supervisor, the graduate coordinator, chair or director of the graduate unit.
-A member of the department may have a more nuanced understanding of the situation, may be able to provide more specific advice, or may be able to identify an effective solution based on the situation.
+- Your Graduate Unit/Faculty Registrar Office – You can talk to the graduate coordinator, chair or director of the graduate unit or your Registrar.
+These members of the graduate unit or Faculty Office may have a more nuanced understanding of the situation, may be able to provide more specific advice, or may be able to identify an effective solution based on the situation.
+You are always able to request that conversations with these individuals remains confidential.